oopaze/Machine-Learning/README.md

 Thanks and that's it!

-Perceptron: A artificial intelligence with just one neuronio and layer
+Perceptron: A artificial intelligence with only one neuronio and layer

-RedeNeural: A artificial intelligence with multiples neuronio and just one layer
+RedeNeural: A artificial intelligence with multiples neuronium and only one layer